Menorca: Culture

-The location of Minorca in the middle of the western Mediterranean was a staging point for the different cultures since prehistoric times.
+The location of Menorca in the middle of the western Mediterranean was a staging point for the different cultures since prehistoric times.
 This Balearic Island has a mix of colonial and local architecture.

 The festes take place throughout the summer in different towns around the island, and have their origins in the early 14th century.
-The international opera week and international organ festival in Mahon, and the summer music festival and Capella Davidica concerts in Ciutadella are the main events of the island.
+The international opera week and international organ festival in Mahón, and the summer music festival and Capella Davidica concerts in Ciutadella are the main events of the island.

-Minorca's cuisine is dominated by the Mediterranean diet which is known to be very healthy.
+Menorca's cuisine is dominated by the Mediterranean diet, which is known to be very healthy.
 While many of the locals have adopted modern attitudes they still uphold certain old traditions.

 Traditional celebrations

-Minorca is especially well known for its traditional summer "festes", which intrigue many visitors.
+Menorca is especially well known for its traditional summer "festes", which intrigue many visitors.
 The Saint John's Feast is held annually in Ciutadella de Menorca, during 23–25 June.
 The festes last for three days.
 On the first day, a man bears a well-groomed sheep upon his shoulders and parades around the local streets.
 In the late evening, main streets are closed, and bonfires held upon them.

 On the second day, locally bred black horses are dressed with ribbons and rosettes.
 The riders, or "caixers", ride the horses through the streets and, along with a tumultuous crowd of people, encourage them to rear up on their hind legs.
 The brave can be found running underneath them in an attempt to touch the horses hearts for good luck.

 The third day sees intense competition between the riders in a harmless form of jousting that involves spearing a suspended ring with a lance at considerable speed.
 The festes are brought to a close with a firework display.